aalexnagy/dms-portal-scripts/README.md

 # dms-scripts
- PHP scripts runned as scheduled jobs in Dms Portal
+ PHP scripts running as scheduled jobs in Dms Portal